Devanshu-1510/Personal-Website/src/data/about.md

 - In my projects, I've tackled diverse challenges showcasing technical acumen.

-- Outside my profession, I find solace in basketball, reflecting teamwork and strategic thinking.
-My creative interest is expressed through travel, a means to explore diverse cultures.
+- During my internship at Deloitte Shared Services India LLP, I developed a web application that integrates with the Qualtrics API to enable the export of survey responses.
+This project enhanced my skills in web development and API integration while contributing to a solution that streamlined the survey response process.

 # I like